AndroidPuzzle/paraphrasing/newbie/README.md

 # Newbie

-> a newcomer to cyberspace
+> a newcomer to cyberspace.